 - PW.9.1: Define a secure baseline by determining how to configure each setting that has an effect on security so that the default settings are secure and do not weaken the security functions provided by the platform, network infrastructure, or services.
 Misconfigurations of servers and storage can result in data leakage and provide simple attack vectors to attackers.
-These settings are often missed by automated scanners and must be explicitly confirmed by security and/or operations. - " SD Elements offers tasks that facilitate configuring software with secure settings.
-For example, one of the tasks advises on the steps that need to be implemented during the development phase to ensure a secure configuration.
+These settings are often missed by automated scanners and must be explicitly confirmed by security and/or operations. - " SD Elements' content library includes secure configurations as well as security standards for cloud deployments from the Cloud Security Alliance.